Private Lives: Film and broadcast versions

 Hanns Kräly and Richard Schayer wrote the screenplay for a 1931 film adaptation directed by Sidney Franklin and starring Norma Shearer as Amanda and Robert Montgomery as Elyot.
 Una Merkel and Reginald Denny played Sibyl and Victor.
 The film received mixed reviews.
 Coward thought it "passable."
+A proposal in the 1980s for a second film adaptation, to be directed by Peter Bogdanovich, was not realised.

-On 21 April 1939, CBS Radio aired an hour-long adaptation of the play by Orson Welles for The Campbell Playhouse.
-Guest star Gertrude Lawrence reprised her stage role as Amanda, and Welles played Elyot.
-Naomi Campbell and Robert Speaight played Sibyl and Victor.
+The play has been adapted for broadcasting on several occasions.
+In April 1939 CBS Radio aired an hour-long adaptation of the play by Orson Welles: Gertrude Lawrence guest starred, reprising her stage role as Amanda; Welles played Elyot, Naomi Campbell Sybil and Robert Speaight Victor.
+In August of the same year BBC Television transmitted an adaptation starring Diana Churchill and Denis Webb.

-On British television, Peter Gray and Maxine Audley starred in a 1959 presentation, and Alec McCowen and Penelope Keith took the leads in a BBC production in 1976.
-BBC Radio 4 broadcast a radio adaptation starring Paul Scofield and Patricia Routledge on 20 December 1975.

-In the early 1980s, Peter Bogdanovich was asked to do a film adaptation of Coward's Private Lives with Elizabeth Taylor and Richard Burton, which was set to be shot in the Rivera until they decided just to film it on stage.
-Prior to this, around 1974, there had been talk of Bogdanovich staging it as a revival on Broadway, with the participation of Audrey Hepburn.
-Later on, in 1990, Bogdanovich wrote a second draft adaptation of the play, which he had hoped to make with Hepburn starring.
-However, Bogdanovich credits the film's demise to Billy Wilder, who didn't like him: "The executives asked [Wilder] what he thought of the idea.
-He said, 'Bad idea.'
-That was the end of that."
+In the post-war years, the BBC returned to the play, broadcasting a BBC Radio adaptation in May 1951 with Hugh Sinclair and Googie Withers.
+A 1958 BBC radio adaptation starred William Fox and Mary Wimbush, broadcast as part of the BBC's "Noël Coward Festival".
+On British commercial television, Peter Gray and Maxine Audley starred in a 1959 presentation.

-In January 2010, BBC Radio 4 broadcast another adaptation of the play directed by Sally Avens, starring Helena Bonham Carter as Amanda and Bill Nighy as Elyot.
+To mark the author's seventieth birthday in December 1969, BBC radio presented a production starring Moira Lister and Edward de Souza.
+In December 1975 BBC radio broadcast further adaptation, starring Paul Scofield and Patricia Routledge, later released as a commercial recording.
+Alec McCowen and Penelope Keith took the leads in a BBC television production in 1976.
+In January 2010 BBC Radio 4 broadcast another adaptation of the play directed by Sally Avens, starring Helena Bonham Carter as Amanda and Bill Nighy as Elyot.

 Awards

-When Private Lives premiered, the various awards now given for achievement in musical theatre, such as the Olivier Awards and Tony Awards, had not yet been created, and therefore the original productions of the play received no such awards.
-The first Broadway production of Private Lives to receive major theatre awards was the 1969 production, for which Tammy Grimes won both the Tony Award for Leading Actress in a Play and the Drama Desk Award for Outstanding Actress during the 1970 awards season.
+The premiere of Private Lives predates both the Olivier Awards and Tony Awards.
+The 1969 Broadway production of Private Lives was the first to receive major theatre awards, with Tammy Grimes winning both the Tony Award for Leading Actress in a Play and the Drama Desk Award for Outstanding Actress during the 1970 awards season.
 Brian Bedford won the Drama Desk Award for Outstanding Actor.
-Sara Crowe won an Olivier Award for her performance as Sibyl in 1991.
-For her performance as Amanda in the 1975 production, Maggie Smith was nominated for both the Tony and the Drama Desk Awards.

 The 2001 London production won three Olivier Awards out of seven nominations, for Lindsay Duncan as Amanda and the set designs by Tim Hatley and costumes by Jenny Beavan.
 On Broadway in 2002, the same production won three Tonys out of five nominations, including Best Revival, Best Actress (Duncan) and Best Scenic Design (Hatley).
 It also won the corresponding three Drama Desk awards, out of seven nominations.